 After the corned beef has finished cooking, you only need to lift it from the pot with a pair of tongs and slice it across the grain.
 The meat has what looks like subtle ridges—that's the grain.
 Slice the meat perpendicular to those ridges to get the most tender slice of corned beef.
 Arrange the corned beef on a serving platter, or transfer it back to the slow cooker to keep it warm.

-Corned beef and cabbage is a simple dish that is best served straight from the pot.
-The only way it can possibly be made better is by spreading a dollop of whole grain mustard over your slices of beef.
+Slow cooker corned beef and cabbage is a simple dish that is best served straight from the pot.
+The only way it can possibly be made better is by spreading a dollop of whole-grain mustard over your slices of beef.

-Leftovers may be stored in the fridge for up to three days and reheated in the microwave or oven until warmed through.
+Leftovers may be stored in the fridge for up to 3 days and reheated in the microwave or oven until warmed through.

 My favorite way to repurpose leftovers, however, is in a classic Reuben sandwich: slices of corned beef topped with sauerkraut and Swiss cheese, served on dark rye bread and smeared with thousand island dressing.

-3 Slice and serve: Once the potatoes are fork tender and a piece of brisket easily flakes off when pierced with a fork, carefully remove the corned beef from the slow cooker to a cutting board, using a pair of tongs.
-Slice the brisket 1/4- to 1/2-inch thick, against the grain.
+Once the potatoes are fork tender and a piece of brisket easily flakes off when pierced with a fork, carefully remove the corned beef from the slow cooker to a cutting board using a pair of tongs.
+Slice the brisket against the grain into 1/4 to 1/2-inch thick slices.